Learn The Basics of .htaccess

 Custom Redirection with .htaccess

-We can enable redirection with .htaccess so user visiting a certain page will be redirected to another page of our choice.
-Redirect user from old page to a new page it with .htaccess like this:
+We can enable redirection with .htaccess so the user visiting a certain page will be redirected to another page of our choice.
+Redirect user from an old page to a new page with .htaccess like this:

 Redirect /OldDir/OldFile.html /NewDir/NewFile.html